Cardiopulmonary exercise test (CPET)

 The test is performed on a stationary exercise bike.
 We will encourage you to cycle to the best of your ability for as long as you can while we assess your body’s responses to exercise.
 The test will last approximately 10 to 15 minutes during which the intensity of cycling will be gradually increased until you are too tired to continue.
 When you have finished the CPET, we will monitor your recovery.

 The results of your CPET will be sent to the doctor who requested the test, most likely a hospital consultant.
 You will be able to discuss the results at your next appropriate hospital appointment.

-If you have any questions, or require any additional information, please contact us.
+If you have any questions or need more information, please contact us.

-Post: CPET, Perioperative Medicine Team, room CE125, Anaesthetics Department, E-Level, Centre Block, Southampton General Hospital, Tremona Road, Southampton, SO16 6YD
+- Write to: CPET, perioperative medicine team, room CE125, anaesthetics department, E level, Centre Block, Southampton General Hospital, Tremona Road, Southampton, SO16 6YD

 - CPET lab location: Purple zone, surgical day unit (SDU), F level, Centre Block, Southampton General Hospital, Southampton, SO16 6YD